N-dimensions/viewingpolytopes/README.md

 ![Cube](https://github.com/k14082002/viewingpolytopes/blob/main/Sourcelight-cube.PNG)

-Output of the sourcelight-cube program for some specific input.
+Instance from Output of the sourcelight-cube program for some specific input.

 ![Tesseract](https://github.com/k14082002/viewingpolytopes/blob/main/Sourcelight-tesseract.PNG)

-Output of the sourcelight-tesseract program for some specific input.
+Instance from Output of the sourcelight-tesseract program for some specific input.